Debt Reduction & Management Plans

 What is a Debt Management Plan (DMP)?

-A debt management plan (DMP) is a debt repayment program offered by non-profit credit counseling agencies.
+A debt management plan (DMP) is a debt repayment program offered by non-profit credit counseling agencies like Debt Reduction Services.
 A debt management plan helps consolidate multiple debts into one manageable monthly payment.
-Your credit counseling agency reaches out to your creditors to try and negotiate lower interest rates, reduced monthly payments, and in some cases, waived late fees or penalties.
+Your credit counseling agency reaches out to your creditors to try and negotiate lower interest rates, reduce monthly payments, and in some cases, waived late fees or penalties.

-Rather than making multiple separates payments to your creditors, you make one monthly deposit to the credit counseling agency, and the agency distributes it to your creditors on your behalf.
+Rather than making multiple separate payments to your creditors, you make one monthly deposit to the credit counseling agency, and the agency distributes it to your creditors on your behalf.

 Is There a Difference Between a Debt Management Plan and a Debt Management Program?